Pulsar G12KBN - 9500/12000W Dual Fuel Generator With Electric Start

 The Pulsar G12KBN versus other generators

-- The run time is important, but also hugely depends on the capacity of the fuel tank and doesn't mean much if we don't talk about fuel consumption as well.
-This generator can be considered as fuel efficient, due to its low estimated fuel consumption of only 0.67 GPH (gallon per hour) at 50% load, within the aforementioned wattage range.
-If not satisfied with the afore-mentioned fuel consumption, you may wish to check out the Rainier R12000DF.
-With a fuel consumption of as little as 0.55 GPH, it is one of the most efficient generators currently on the market.
+- While run time is vital, it hinges on the fuel capacity.
+To grasp the full picture, we must also factor in fuel efficiency.
+This generator can be considered as fuel-efficient, due to its low estimated fuel consumption of only 0.67 GPH (gallon per hour) at 50% load, within the aforementioned wattage range.
+If fuel consumption is your top priority, we suggest to check out the Westinghouse iGen11000DFc, which has a fuel consumption of only 0.66 GPH and thus, is one of the most efficient devices in our database.

 Price comparison

-As you can see from this interactive chart, when compared to other 9000-10000W generators, the Pulsar G12KBN is on the cheap side of the price range.
+As you can see from these interactive charts, when compared to other 9000-10000W dual fuel generators, the Pulsar G12KBN is on the cheap side of the price range.

 It can therefore be a really good buy if you're looking to acquire a budget generator.